opencaesar/owl-tools/owl-shacl-fuseki/README.md

 [![Release](https://img.shields.io/github/v/tag/opencaesar/owl-tools?label=release)](https://github.com/opencaesar/owl-tools/releases/latest)

 A tool to execute a SHACL query on a given Fuseki+SHACL endpoint.

+Note that this expects the Fuseki server to have an endpoint named shacl for handling SHACL queries.

 ## Run as CLI